 Graham bathed himself as he frolicked in the water.
-In a while, as he swam near the western bank, he thought he saw something growing in a nearby clearing-something he had wanted since the start of his adventures.
-He rushed out.
+After a while, as he swam near the western bank, he thought he saw something growing in a nearby clearing-something he had wanted since the start of his adventures.
+He rushed out of the lake.
 There, just a little west of where he stood dripping wet, grew a patch of four-leafed clover.
-He rushed over, knelt to pick one, and held it for a moment in front of his eyes.
+He knelt to pick one, and held it for a moment in front of his eyes.